 Learn from Categories with the Highest Mobile App Adoption Rates

-Categories with the highest mobile adoption rates include: social networking, retail, gaming, and messaging.
+Categories with the highest mobile app user adoption rates include: social networking, retail, gaming, and messaging.

 It shouldn’t matter, however, if your mobile app doesn’t fall into any of these categories.
 You can (and should) learn important lessons from studying them.